sajn-se/sajn-docs/scripts/README.md

 ### After Updating OpenAPI Spec

-1. Edit your `api/openapi.json` file
+1. Copy the new OpenAPI spec from your API to `api/openapi.json`
-2. Run the validation script:
+2. Run the validation script (this will automatically add the putFile endpoint and fix issues):
    ```bash
    ./scripts/validate-openapi.sh
    ```
 3. If validation passes, you're ready to commit
 4. Preview locally with `mint dev`
 5. Commit and push to deploy

+**Note:** The `putFile` endpoint is hosted on `upload.sajn.se` and is not part of the main API's OpenAPI spec.
+The validation script automatically adds it.

 ### CI/CD Integration (Optional)